RackHD/docs/docs/rackhd/configuration.rst

     mv cacert.pem /opt/monorail/data/mycert.pem

-Then configure the paths by editing *httpsCert* and *httpKey* in /opt/monorail/etc/monorail.json (See Configuration section above).
+Then configure the paths by editing *httpsCert* and *httpKey* in /opt/monorail/etc/monorail.json.
+(See the `Configuration Parameters`_ section above).

 If using a self-signed certificate, add a security exception to your client of choice.
 Verify the certificate by restarting on-http and visiting